 Be patient, especially with a new rabbit or if you are just starting to introduce play.
 Don’t push it if your rabbit seems uninterested, but try again the next day or at another time.
 It might take several invitations!

-*Speak softly & happily whenever you are with your rabbit, even just to clean their cages.
-Some rabbits also respond to rhythmic talking like reading aloud.
+Speak softly & happily whenever you are with your rabbit, even just to clean their cages.
+Some rabbits also respond to rhythmic talking like reading aloud and singing.
 My rabbits enjoy singing & music.
 You want your rabbit to associate you with feeling safe

-Furry bunny thief: lay on the floor with an envelope, stick, or other small object in your hand and let her steal it, take it back and repeat.
+Lay on the floor with an envelope, stick, or other small object in your hand and let her steal it.
+Gently take it back and repeat.
 Sit with an apple slice or other treat in your open palm and let your bunny take it.

-Furry destroyers: fill a shoe box with shredded paper and let her go to town, give her a straw mat to dig at.
+Fill a shoe box with shredded paper and let her go to town.
+Give her a straw mat to dig at.
 Let them shred a newspaper or phone book.
 Set up cardboard boxes for them to hide in and chew on

-Brainy bunnies: logic games are great mental stimulation.
-Hide a papaya tablet (you can find these in the vitamin section at most nutrition stores and they are great for bunny digestion) or use some other type of treat in a loosely closed fist.
+Logic games are great mental stimulation.
+Hide a papaya vitamin tablet (you can find these in the vitamin section at most nutrition stores and they are great for bunny digestion) or use some other type of treat in a loosely closed fist.
 Hold both fists in front of your rabbit and make him choose the fist with a treat before giving it to him.
 There are all kinds of logic toys for sale that have your rabbit perform various tasks to get rewards.
-You can make your own by cutting a couple holes in a toilet paper tube and putting small treats in it (make the holes larger than the treat), tape up the ends and have your rabbit roll it around to get the treats out
+You can make your own by cutting a couple of holes in a toilet paper tube and putting small treats in it (make the holes larger than the treat), tape up the ends, and have your rabbit roll it around to get the treats out.

-*make a cardboard “house” for your bunny by taping a couple boxes together and cutting out a door, she will enjoy running in and out, hiding and chewing on the house!
+Make a cardboard “house” for your bunny by taping a couple of boxes together and cutting out a door, she will enjoy running in and out, hiding, and chewing on the house!